Rodney Wright

-Wright has been a member of the San Jose SaberCats, Kansas City Chiefs, San Francisco 49ers, Tulsa Talons, Chicago Rush and Pittsburgh Power.
+Wright was also a member of the San Jose SaberCats, Kansas City Chiefs, San Francisco 49ers, Tulsa Talons, Chicago Rush and Pittsburgh Power.

-Early years
+Early life

 Wright attended Bakersfield High School, where he also lettered in basketball and baseball.
 He was a First-team All-Area selection by the Bakersfield Californian as a senior after scoring 14 touchdowns.
 He was also named the Southeast Yosemite League's Offensive Player of the Year and the Bakersfield Californian Player of the Year.
 He helped lead Kern County with 58 receptions for 883 yards and 14 touchdowns to help his team to an 11-1 record.

 College career

 Wright attended Fresno State, where he was teammates with future first overall selection quarterback David Carr.
 During his four seasons at Fresno State, Wright was regarded as one of the most explosive players in the Western Athletic Conference (WAC).
 Along with playing wide receiver, he also returned kickoffs and punts, and rushed the ball on sweeps and reverses.

 In 1998 as a true freshman, Wright played in four games, including a start on the road against Utah, in which he recorded six receptions for 116 yards, 19.3 yards per catch.
 He recorded three receptions for 68 yards and two touchdowns against BYU.
 He missed the final five games of the season due to an injury.

 As a sophomore, in 1999, Wright was a First-team All-WAC selection, after recording 74 receptions for 1,062 yards, which both rank fourth-best in school history, and seven touchdowns, 11 carries for 70 yards.
 For most of the season he was nationally ranked in kickoff returns with 27 for 584 yards.
 He ranked 30th in the NCAA in all-purpose yards, with 135.33, and receptions, with 5.67, and 31st in receiving yards, with 83.92, per game.
 He also recorded his season-long reception with an 83-yard touchdown against SMU.
 He also had a career-high seven receptions for 156 yards against UTEP.
 He also had three 100-yard games.

 As a junior in 2000, recorded 38 receptions, second on the team, for 466 yards, with a season-long of 51 yards, and two touchdowns.